 - If you get carsick, bring anti-nausea medicine.
 The road gets quite curvy.
 Be very careful if it’s raining!

-- It’s not advised to drive this route late at night, especially in rainy season because of the curvy roads and lack of good signage.
-Remember it gets dark by 6 PM everyday!
+- It’s not advised to drive this route late at night, especially in rainy season.
+This is because of the curvy roads and lack of good signage.
+Remember it gets dark by 6 PM and it tends to start raining in late afternoon.

 - If you don’t rent a GPS, use Waze, a GPS app.
 Download it on your phone and you can use it if you get a Costa Rica pre paid sim card or have data.